-In August 2020 State School Aid payments, districts will receive a new allowance line item called "11p - CORONAVIRUS RELIEF FUNDS" equating to \$350 per pupil.
-Although these funds are coming through the State Aid Management System they are restricted federal funds (making up a portion of Federal Coronavirus Relief Fund (CRF) (CFDA 21.019) usage authorized by Public Act 146 of 2020 signed into law on July 31, 2020).
+In July and August 2020 State School Aid payments, districts will receive a new allowance line item called "103(2) - DISTRICT COVID COSTS" equating to approximately \$12.32 per pupil.
+Although these funds are coming through State Aid, they are restricted federal funds (making up a portion of Federal Coronavirus Relief Fund (CRF) (CFDA 21.019) usage authorized by Public Act 123 of 2020 signed into law on July 1, 2020).
+Additionally, Senate Bill 373, which is pending governor approval, authorizes another \$350 per pupil to be distributed to districts from federal CRF funds.

 The expenditure period of CRF funds is March 1, 2020 - December 30, 2020.
 However, since the legislation establishing this funding was not signed into law during districts' 2019-20 fiscal year, these revenues should not be recognized in 2019-20 financial reporting or audited financial statements.
 Details regarding eligible expenditures, grant-specific reporting requirements, and other information will be made available by MDE as soon as possible.

-Eligible CRF expenditures should be recorded in the fiscal year in which they were incurred, either fiscal year 2019-20 or fiscal year 2020-21, using Grant Code 799.
-However, any 2019-20 CRF expenditures will be reported on the fiscal year 2020-21 SEFA rather than the fiscal year 2019-20 SEFA; districts choosing to charge 2019-20 expenditures to these funds are encouraged to work with their auditor to determine additional reporting implications.
+Eligible CRF expenditures should be recorded in the fiscal year in which they were incurred, and the revenue from CRF to reimburse for these expenditures should be recorded in fiscal year 2020-21, using Grant Code 798.

-CRF revenues should be recorded in fiscal year 2020-21 to the extent that eligible expenditures were incurred in fiscal year 2019-20 and as additional eligible expenditures are incurred during fiscal year 2020-21.
+All 2019-20 CRF expenditures will be reported on the fiscal year 2020-21 SEFA; districts choosing to charge 2019-20 expenditures to these funds are encouraged to work with their auditor to determine additional reporting implications.
+CRF revenues should be recorded in fiscal year 2020-21 as additional eligible expenditures are incurred during fiscal year 2020-21.
 CRF revenue should be recorded using Major Class Code 414 and Suffix Code 0250.

-Michigan Department of Education (School District Name) School Aid CRF Funding Program - Reporting Form Grant Certification (to be completed in GEMS/MARS)
+Michigan Department of Education (School District Name)

+District COVID-19 Costs Program - Reporting Form Grant Certification (to be completed in GEMS/MARS)